Peter Coates: Second period (2006–present)

 The Coates family through a bet365 subsidiary company completed the purchase of Stoke City F.C. for £1.7 million.
 Coates later stated the Icelandic consortium had left the club in a "mess" with debts of around £9 million.
 Coates re-appointed Tony Pulis as manager ahead of the 2006–07 season and the team almost made it to the play-offs.
 They did achieve promotion to the Premier League in 2007–08 finishing in 2nd place.
 Stoke secured survival in 2008–09 despite being favorites for relegation.
 Stoke broke their transfer record in August 2010, paying Sunderland £8 million for Kenwyne Jones.
 Stoke reached their first FA Cup Final in 2010–11, losing 1–0 to Manchester City.
 Stoke again broke their transfer record in 2011–12 spending £10 million on Peter Crouch.
 Supporters began to get frustrated with the style of football played under Pulis in 2012–13 and so Coates replaced him with Mark Hughes.
 The style of football improved under Hughes and Stoke enjoyed a good period finishing ninth three seasons running in 2013–14, 2014–15 and 2015–16.

 Problems began to emerge however as Hughes began to move on the longer serving players and replace them with his own with £18 million spent on Giannelli Imbula in February 2015 and Kevin Wimmer in August 2017 with both making little impact of the team.
-Coates came in for criticism from supporters in December 2017 with the team in deep relegation trouble and pressure mounting on Hughes, He dismissed the fans concerns with— "I don’t know what all the fuss is about".
+Coates came in for criticism from supporters in December 2017 with the team in deep relegation trouble and pressure mounting on Hughes, He dismissed the fans concerns with— "I don't know what all the fuss is about".
 He sacked Hughes soon after and replaced him with Paul Lambert who was unable to keep Stoke in the Premier League.
 Gary Rowett was appointed manager going into the 2018–19 season and despite spending over £30 million on new players he was unable to mount a promotion bid and was sacked in January 2019 and replaced with Nathan Jones.
 Stoke made a poor start to the 2019–20 season and were cut adrift at the bottom of the table by November before Jones was dismissed.
 Northern Ireland manager Michael O'Neill was brought in and he was able to guide Stoke to Championship survival.
 In September 2020 his son John Coates was appointed as joint-chairman.
+John took outright control of Stoke in August 2024 with Peter becoming director.